-Road safety is of paramount importance in the trucking industry.
+Road safety is one of the biggest concerns in the trucking industry today.

-Visibility is key to preventing road accidents, especially if you’re operating a large commercial vehicle, which has more blind spots that a passenger vehicle.
+Visibility is paramount for truck driver safety and preventing road collisions, especially if you’re operating a large commercial vehicle that has more blind spots than a standard passenger vehicle.

 Here is an infographic that will help you understand how a commercial driver has limited visibility on all four sides because of the large blind spots around the front, back, and sides of the vehicle.